-- Infrastructure is a pre-requisite for access to ICT services and applications.
-The regulator should: - Encourage any initiative to extend, upgrade and expand capacity to non served zones under universal access/service projects, including initiatives by local private businessmen or communities. - Contribute to identifying affordable access devices adapted to the local environment - Creation of Information in Local Content
+- Include arrangements for micro credits for start-up funds for small farming activities or agricultural co-ops. - Similar arrangements should be made for ICT operations in unserved and underserved areas. - Infrastructure is a pre-requisite for access to ICT services and applications.
+The regulator should: - Encourage any initiative to extend, upgrade and expand capacity to non served zones under universal access/service projects, including initiatives by local private businessmen or communities. - Contribute to identifying affordable access devices adapted to the local environment - However, policies to expand and further develop infrastructure have stagnated - Specific Regulatory Interventions - Assess the implementation of Universal Service/Access programs and take necessary actions and adjustments without delays; - Ensure consumer participation in defining their needs and direct or indirect contributions (provide local material for plinth of tower or to build shelter, for security of infrastructure) - Introduce financial incentives where applicable